-The BRRD, which establishes a framework for the recovery and resolution of credit institutions and investment firms, has been implemented in Ireland by the European Union (Bank Recovery and Resolution) Regulations 2015 (as amended) and in the UK through amendments to the special resolution regime established under the Banking Act 2009.
+The BRRD establishes a framework for the recovery and resolution of credit institutions and investment firms.
+The BRRD was substantially amended in 2020 by Directive 2019/879/EU (BRRD II).
+The BRRD (as amended by the BRRD II) has been implemented in Ireland by the European Union (Bank Recovery and Resolution) Regulations 2015 (as amended) (the BRRD Regulations).
+The UK has a similar special resolution regime established under the Banking Act 2009.

 Under the BRRD, competent authorities and resolution authorities are given power to, among other things: